xsscx/srd/code/Readme.md

 Please contribute your Code, Project, Comments, Pro Tips or anything....
 Open an Issue or PR.

-Initial Commits contain the SPRR Code by Sven Peter and a TFTP Server ripped and canabalized for the SRD.
+Initial Commits contain the SPRR Code by Sven Peter for M1 Apple Silicon.
+The Code is being refactored for iOS.

+Also available is a TFTP Server ripped and canabalized for the SRD.
 TFTP Server & Client work perfectly for iOS 14.3 -> 14Beta7.

 ## iPhone 11 Register Fuzzing Code